th2-net/th2-woodpecker/README.md

 *tickRate* - how many times per second message batches will be generated (`10` by default)
 *maxBatchSize* - maximum size of a produced batch (`1000` by default)
-*maxOutputQueueSize* - size of the output queue for async batch sending (`0` by default = sync sending) *useDemoMode* - use th2 binary transport protocol or protobuf protocol.
+*maxOutputQueueSize* - size of the output queue for async batch sending (`0` by default = sync sending) *useTransportMode* - use th2 transport protocol or protobuf protocol.
 Default value is `false` *generatorSettings* - message generator implementation settings

 ## Load distribution